Spring Boot 3.5: Internationalization (i18n) with messages.properties

 header to resolve user locale,

-tutorial we changed this behavior by registering custom LocaleChangeInterceptor
+but in this tutorial we changed this behavior by registering custom LocaleChangeInterceptor

 To change the language of exception, you need to use lang